iSach/clipmorph/CICD.md

 > very regular and clean "GitFlow" workflow.
 A lot of work was done in the
 > feature branch (in reality it was called cicd to follow the milestones PR guidelines) and the
 > tests were therefore also run for every push to this branch.
 In a more regular and
-> realistic scenarios, we would not run tests on the very active
+> realistic scenario, we would not run tests on the very active
 > development (i.e., feature) branches, but only on the main and development
 > branches, as feature branches are (possibly) expected to temporarily break
 > tests.